 Little pains compound into major frustrations when you encounter them hundreds of times.

 So to get realistic user feedback, we knew we needed to build and test the real thing (plus, asking users to take a lengthy count in a prototype was out of the question).
-To test, we released it as a private beta to a handful of customers so we could test with them.
+To test, we released a private beta to a handful of customers.

 So, we headed back out to visit customers: some were the same that we'd done our initial user studies with, some were brand new users.